codefellows-seattle-javascript-401d22/12-express-middleware/lab-brian/README.md

 # Code Fellows: Code 401d22: Full-Stack JavaScript

-## Lab 11: Single Resource Express API
+## Lab 12: Single Resource Express API

-The purpose of this lab is to create a single resource API that utilizes ExpressJS for handling requests
+The purpose of this lab is to create a single resource API that utilizes ExpressJS for handling requests with middleware for error handling.

 ## Tech/frameworks/packages